Chester Rod and Gun Club

 The Chester Rod & Gun Club, located in picturesque Chester, New Hampshire, was established in 1932 to provide a family friendly environment to promote a variety of archery, fishing and shooting activities.
-For our growing membership, we offer shooting matches, family oriented competitions, and a clubhouse available for public and corporate functions.
+For our growing membership, we offer shooting matches, family oriented competitions, and training opportunities.

 CRGC exists to: